belle2/basf2/analysis/doc/EventShape.rst

 Unlike the CS variables, the event shape variables are calculated starting from lists of particles (usually a list of all the good tracks and a list of the good photons) intended to describe the whole event.
-While the CS variables are candidate-based (in a given event each B candidate will have different daughters and a different :doc:`Rest Of Event`, and therefore different CS variables), the event shape variables are event-based.
+While the CS variables are candidate-based (in a given event each B candidate will have different daughters and a different :doc:`RestOfEvent`, and therefore different CS variables), the event shape variables are event-based.

 In summary, the event shape variables are suitable for: